jefeish/github-regulator/README.md

 - **Policy association is user defined (based on Rules)**
   - A readable doc of the rules can be found in, the App UI.
     - Example: http://localhost:3000/policy-App/samples

+**Note:** Keep in mind that **an App Reacts on Events, it cannot prevent User-Actions.** The prevention is what the Policies can provide via configuration settings.

 ---